top of page

 Search results for vacation rentals on a third-party travel platform

 Start your hunt on Airbnb or Booking.com to get the lay of the land, but don’t let that be the end of the road.
 Third-party platforms are great search engines, but not always the best place to book.
 Often, the best deals—and most direct connections—come outside the platforms.
+The same apartment often exists on other platforms (sometimes under different names or prices).
+Savvy travelers know that the best experiences—and sometimes the best rates—appear off the beaten path.

 2. Study the Host’s Profile